mrhm-dev/full-stack-army/resources/lecture-103/README.md

 - It is not specific to the OAuth2 framework and can be used independently for various authentication scenarios.
 - Token-based authentication involves the issuance of token (usually a JWT) upon successful authentication.
 - The client includes the token in subsequent requests to authenticate itself and access protected resources.
-- Tokens can be self-contained and carry information about the user (claims) or simply serve as a prof of authentication.
+- Tokens can be self-contained and carry information about the user (claims) or simply serve as a proof of authentication.
 - Token-based authentication can be used for both user-specific authentication and client authentication in APIs.
   <br><br>
   In summary, OAuth2 is primarily focused on authorization, granting access permissions to third-party applications, and delegating user permissions.
 It involves multiple entities and follows a specific authorization flow.
 On the other hand, token-based authentication is a more general authentication approach that uses tokens to verify the identity of a client.
 It can be used independently of OAuth2 and is commonly employed for user-specific authentication in APIs.